python-happybase/happybase/doc/user.rst

 Manipulating data
 =================

 HBase does not have any notion of *data types*; all row keys, column names and column values are simply treated as raw byte strings.

 By design, HappyBase does *not* do any automatic string conversion.
-This means that data must be converted to byte strings in your application before you pass it to HappyBase, for instance by calling ``str()`` or by employing more advanced string serialisation techniques like ``struct.pack()``.
+This means that data must be converted to byte strings in your application before you pass it to HappyBase, for instance by calling ``s.encode('utf-8')`` on text strings (which use Unicode), or by employing more advanced string serialisation techniques like ``struct.pack()``.
+Look for HBase modelling techniques for more details about this.
+Note that the underlying Thrift library used by HappyBase does some automatic encoding of text strings into bytes, but relying on this "feature" is strongly discouraged, since returned data will not be decoded automatically, resulting in asymmetric and hence confusing behaviour.
+Having explicit encode and decode steps in your application code is the correct way.

 In HBase, all mutations either store data or mark data for deletion; there is no such thing as an in-place `update` or `delete`.
 HappyBase provides methods